Poorva001/PoorvaBookShop/PoorvaBookShop/README.txt

 Added the javascript file in wwwroot folder.
 1839
 Added both the parital view namely _CreateAndBackToButton and _EditAndBackToButton in Views>Shared folder of main project.
+1847
+Added the Delete function from the slides and run it successfully